A story from Hilda’s past as told by her uncle Gnana Bhaktamitran (my father) on the occasion of her 75th birthday

 Twice a year, he left his ashram to visit various Protestant churches, giving special lectures on what it was to be a Christian.
 His talks were considered to be a great blessing by all the churches.
 When he visited the Lutheran church, my father was the translator.
 We enjoyed his messages, although I was too young to understand them in depth.
 Within a short time we heard that he had a special anointing for healing sick people.
 His ashram was found to be ever crowded with people either eager to listen to his messages or wanting him to pray over them to heal them of some sickness.

-Be that as it may, picking up the story from where I left off, Retnakka and Rajamanickam athan were not blessed with children although three years had passed.
+Be that as it may, picking up the story from where I left off, Retnakka and Rajamanickam athan had not been blessed with children although three years had passed.
 This caused considerable concern not only for the couple but for all of us also.
 Two more years passed and our parents and elders were very sad and disappointed.
 Some at least in our family must have been praying.
 In the sixth year, news reached my ears that Retnakka was expecting a baby!

 Hilda was born in August 1934.
 What a joy her birth was in family circles!
 She was their first child and the second grandchild for my parents.
 Because Retnakka was employed as a teacher, she needed someone at home to look after Hilda, their precious gift.
 At last, one of Rajamanickam athan’s sisters volunteered to help.
 But being young and inexperienced in child rearing, she could not do her job efficiently.
 We used to think that she was ill-treating Hilda, but now I can understand that it could never have been the case.